GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    ESA
       European Space Agency

-   FAO
-      Food and Agriculture Organization of the United Nations

    FC
       Fractional Cover.
 Fractional Cover (FC) is a measurement that splits the landscape into three parts, or fractions; green (leaves, grass, and growing crops), brown (branches, dry grass or hay, and dead leaf litter), and bare ground (soil or rock).
-For more information and for details of the methodology, see https://www.ga.gov.au/dea/products/fc.
+For more information and for details of the methodology, see https://www.dea.ga.gov.au/products/dea-fractional-cover.

    GA
       Geoscience Australia